EricaC623/Erica/README.md

-The Dutch Republic emerged as a dominant economic power in the 17th century, with Amsterdam becoming a leading financial center and hub for international trade.
+The rise of capitalism in the 17th century was accompanied by the emergence of modern banking practices, including the issuance of paper money, letters of credit, and banking services.